WilliamVelazquez/pokemon-safari-and-pokedex/README.md

 * `npm run start` For running SSR Application on production environment.
 > **Note:** the .env file must have **production** as NODE_ENV value.
 * `npm run cypress:open` For opening Cypress Application with the available tests.
-* `npm run cypress:run` For running Cypress with the available tests on the console.
+* `npm run cypress:run` For running Cypress with the available tests, on the terminal.
 * `npm run test:ssr` For building the SSR Application, running the development environment and opening the Cypress Application in order to run the tests availables.
-* `npm run test` For building the Application, running the production environment and running the Cypress with the tests availables on the console(**Great for CI**).
+* `npm run test` For building the Application, running the production environment and Cypress tests available, on the terminal(**Great for CI**).
 > **Note:** The .env and cypress.json on the **baseUrl** key must have the **same PORT** specified.
 > **Note:** The .env should have the respective **environment** when running the test scripts.